 Yeshua’s Supper is all about Yeshua becoming our Passover.
 While He fulfilled all of the mysterious types portrayed in the Torah, the real story is found in Matthew, Mark, Luke and John etc. The Passover story (the next evening) still involves the Exodus from Egypt—the book of Exodus, but Yeshua is now our Passover.
 However the Passover of the near future will be about the little understood but literally earth shaking events associated with the Exodus from the North Country; so much so that Egypt won’t even readily come to mind.
 (Jeremiah 23:8)!

 Yeshua left some very detailed instructions at His final meal with His desciples.
-These instructions were not just for them tho, because this meal was to be commemorated by every believer every year until He returns:
+These instructions were not just for them tho, because this meal was to be commemorated by every Commandment Keeper every year until He returns:

 Here is a verse that really got me to thinking; the bread Yeshua broke was a leavened loaf of bread, as thick as a man’s thumb!
-More about this soon.1 Corinthians 11:26 Every time you eat this loaf of bread [Check the Greek!] and drink from this cup, you commemorate the death of our Master UNTIL He returns!
+More about this soon.

 The problem is, virtually no one is paying close attention to the details of those final instructions, after all, who wants to wash someone elses feet!